Chowdhury Abdullah Al-Mamun

-Chowdhury Abdullah Al-Mamun is a Bangladeshi police officer and the current Inspector General of Police (IGP) of Bangladesh Police since 30 September 2022.
-Previously he served as Director General of Rapid Action Battalion (RAB).
-He was made the DG of RAB in April 2020.
-Prior to join RAB, he was the chief of Criminal Investigation Department (CID).
+Chowdhury Abdullah Al-Mamun (born 12 January 1964) is a former Bangladeshi police officer who served as the 31st Inspector general of Bangladesh Police (IGP) from 30 September 2022 to 6 August 2024.
+Prior to this, he served as the director general of Rapid Action Battalion (RAB).
+Before joining RAB, he was the chief of Criminal Investigation Department (CID).

 Early life

 Al-Mamun was born on 12 January 1964 in the village of Shreehail under Sullah Upazila in Sunamganj District.